rodrigocfd/windlg/README.md

 ## Usage

-Add all library files under your compilation tree and include the single header file:
+Add all .cpp files under your compilation tree, and include the single header file:

 ```cpp
 #include <windlg/lib.h>